 Occasionally, the calculator tool provided with an operating system did not engender any confidence.
 The classic example being the calculator shipped with Windows 3.1 which could not even reliably subtract two numbers.
 Rest assured, the calculators listed below are of precision quality.

-To provide an insight into the quality of software that is available, we have compiled a list of 8 high quality Linux calculator tools.
+To provide an insight into the quality of software that is available, we have compiled a list of 11 high quality Linux graphical calculator tools.
 Hopefully, there will be something of interest for anyone who wants more functionality offered by simple calculators.
+We cover separately terminal-based calculator tools.

-Now, let’s explore the 8 calculator tools at hand.
+Let’s explore the 11 calculator tools at hand.
 For each title we have compiled its own portal page, providing a screenshot of the software in action, a full description with an in-depth analysis of its features, together with links to relevant resources.

 |SpeedCrunch||High precision and powerful desktop calculator|